 Find your project on the Project Management page at the Agora Dashboard and click the Edit button.

-On the Edit Project page, click Enable to switch on the App Certificate and click Save to confirm your setting.
+On the Edit Project page, click Enable to enable the App Certificate and click Save to confirm your setting.

-Go back to the Project Management page, your can see App Certificate appears enabled.
+Go back to the Project Management page to check that the App Certificate is enabled.

 Get a temporary token